TiendaNube/frontend-challenge/BestPractices.md

 .
 Is recommended to delete unnecessary variables and functions like componentDidMount() in "ProductForm.js" .
 Is recommended to create spellchecker file in order to alert misspelled words .
-Is recommended to set more accessibility labels in components in order to make easier automation test
+Is recommended to set more accessibility labels in components in order to make easier automation test .
+Is recommended to map and render instead of repeat components like Dropzone images in ProductForm.js